hyochan/style-guide/docs/REACT.md

 const isFriend = () => user.friends.length > 0;
 ```

 Above code is not quite readable.
 It'd be better to choose the right prefix.
-In this case, `hasFried` makes sense.
+In this case, `hasFriend` makes sense.

 There are a few other prefixes you can choose to write instead of "is".
 Below are other options we can recommend.
 * has